-Spousal support is an allowance for nourishment or sustenance which one spouse may be compelled to pay the other when they are living apart or have been divorced.
+Spousal support is an allowance for nourishment or sustenance in which one spouse may be compelled to pay the other when they are living apart or have been divorced.

-Spousal Support or what was formerly called “alimony” refers to an allowance of money or property which is not intended as a division of marital property.
+Spousal Support, or what was formerly called “alimony,” refers to an allowance of money or property which is not intended as a division of marital property.
 A division of property must be made prior to and without regard to any award of spousal support.

-Spousal Support is property set aside for the specific and definite purpose of supporting and maintaining the former spouse.
+Spousal Support is a property set aside for the specific and definite purpose of supporting and maintaining the former spouse.

-The obligation to support a spouse is based on the marriage contract which requires a married person to support his or her spouse.
+The obligation to support a spouse is based on the marriage contract, which requires a married person to support his or her spouse.

 The Domestic Relations Court may grant two types of spousal support:

 A party is not entitled to temporary spousal support as a matter of right.
 Spousal Support will not be awarded unless requested by either party to a divorce, dissolution, or legal separation.

 The judge or magistrate making the determination of spousal support considers many factors in determining whether to grant spousal support, how much spousal support will be granted, and how long spousal support will last.
 It is important to hire an attorney who will help you achieve the best possible outcome.

 Whether you are a spouse who wishes to receive temporary and/or permanent spousal support or you are a spouse who does not believe they should be obligated to pay the other spouse any spousal support, our divorce lawyer can represent you in this matter.